kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript/index.md

 ## Next up

-**In the next post, we are going to lay out the rendering of the RemoteData view a bit more elegantly than the switch statement.**
+**In the [part 2](/blog/slaying-a-ui-antipattern-with-typescript-part-2), we are going to lay out the rendering of the RemoteData view a bit more elegantly than the switch statement.**

 Here is a teaser: